Text Rotation in Google Sheets allows you to angle the text up or down inside your cells, which lets you create some nifty looking headers.

 You can adjust the angle of text rotation to get the best effect.

-Note: You should only use this method for presentation tables, because it makes the column headings a mess for anything else, like pivot tables or charts.
+Note: Similar to the caveat for merged cells, you should only use this method for formatting and not for analysis.
+Use it for presentation tables only, because it makes dataset column headings a mess for analysis work, like pivot tables or charts.
 Generally the labels in column A need their own column heading.

 Text Rotation – Direct Data Entry Method